Vyral/mike-wall-recruiting/_posts/2018-11-10-one-of-the-top-50-real-estate-agents-moves-to-exp-realty---curtis-johnson.md

 ---
 layout: post
-title: >-
-  One Of The Top 50 Real Estate Agents In The United States Moves To EXP Realty
-  - Curtis Johnson
+title: One Of The Top 50 Real Estate Agents Moves To EXP Realty - Curtis Johnson
-date: 2018-11-10 20:28:43
+date: 2018-11-10 20:28:00
 tags:
 excerpt:
 enclosure: